tlkh/setup-cheatsheets/lemp-setup.md

 # Quick Setup for LEMP
 **L**inux/**N**ginx/**m**ysql/**P**HP

-Light and fast stack for Wordpress on constrained platforms such as SBCs (Raspberry Pi) or $5 VPS's.
+Light and fast stack for Wordpress on constrained platforms such as SBCs (Raspberry Pi) or your $5 VPS.

 ## Before We Start